famgz/famgz/README.md

 Here you can find most of my projects, all made from scratch.

-- 🎓 Software Development Student
+- 🎓 Software Development
-- 💡 Passionate about problem solving
+- 💡 Motivated to solve problems
 - 💻 Currently improving my skills on NextJS and Spring Boot

 #### Main Skills